kbrose/yahara-info/README.md

 In the months leading up to the flood, the lakes surrounding Madison were kept higher than the maximum level set by the Wisconsin Department of Natural Resources in 1979.

 How often has that been true?
 Are the lakes currently above that maximum level?
 Why were they kept so high?
 All of these questions and more we hope to address.

+# Code

+The code is in `madison_lake_levels`, and requires python >= 3.6.
+You can run tests with `python -m pytest` run from the top level of this project.